 It might not be good news for the stock market, but it’s great news for American international travelers.

-If you’re looking to splurge on travel, those factors can mean that a summer vacation in Europe is a lot less pricey next year.
+If you’re looking to splurge on travel, a strong dollar can mean that a spring or summer vacation in Europe may be a lot less pricey next year.
 If you want to go skiing in France or make that big trip to Australia and New Zealand, this could be the time to start making plans.
-The dollar is holding strong for a whole lot of behind-the-scenes economic reasons, so if you’re an American and you don’t go abroad this year, you may have missed the best opportunity for a decade or two.
+The dollar is at or close to record levels against a lot of currencies again, so if you’re an American and you don’t go abroad in the coming year, you may have missed the best opportunity for a decade or two.

 Pricey Destinations for Less

 I give plenty of advice on here regularly about the World’s Cheapest Destinations, but I don’t talk so much about the pricey places.
-This year, however, would be a great time to lock in prices for a vacation to Sweden, Norway, Australia, New Zealand, western Europe, or Canada.
+It’s looking like a great time to lock in prices for a vacation to Sweden, Norway, Australia, New Zealand, western Europe, or Canada.

 A few years back you had to trade $135 to buy 100 euros, but right now you only have to trade $113 for 100 euros.
 Combine that with lower airfare costs to get across the Atlantic thanks to budget carriers like Norwegian Air, Wow Air, and Edelweiss, there are more frequent sales from all carriers across the Atlantic.
 So this is a great time to visit Paris.
 Or Stockholm.
 Or Barcelona.
-Yeah, they’ll still probably be packed with tourists, but the numbers will be down a bit at least and so will prices.
+Yeah, they’ll still probably be packed with tourists, but the numbers will be down a bit at least in the off-season and so will prices.

 Check flight prices across Europe from your own airport here.